ililcheva/Naga-Teamwork-JSApplications/README.md

 ### URL: [naga books](https://naga-389d5.firebaseapp.com/)

 #### TO DO:
-* file system //almost--- //must change libs out of node_modules
+* file system //almost--- //have to load libs from systemJS --- node_modules is out
 * exporting with SystemJS //done
 * Modules //done
-* Bootstrap CSS //soon
+* Bootstrap CSS //done
-* back-end //fb or node.js
+* back-end //fb db left --- site deployed

 #### Project Requirements:
 Please define and implement the following assets in your project: